Constance Quéniaux

 Constance Adolphine Quéniaux (9 July 1832 – 7 April 1908) was a dancer and courtesan at the Paris Opera Ballet.
-She is the presumed model for Gustave Courbet's painting L'Origine du monde, in which a woman is seen explicitly displaying her genitalia.
+She is the presumed model for Gustave Courbet's painting L'Origine du monde, in which a woman is seen explicitly displaying her vulva.

 Life and career

 Early years

-Born on 9 July 1832 at Saint Quentin, Constance Adolphine Quéniaux was the daughter of Marie Catherine Quéniaux.
-Constance’s mother was unmarried at the time of her birth and she, reportedly, grew up in poverty.
+Born on 9 July 1832 at Saint-Quentin, Constance Adolphine Quéniaux was the daughter of Marie Catherine Quéniaux.
+Quéniaux's mother was unmarried at the time of her birth and she reportedly grew up in poverty.

-At a young age, Constance joined the ballet corps of the Paris Opera Ballet, performing minor roles in its repertoire.
-She rose to a secondary soloist position alongside Claudina Couqui, receiving acclaim.
-Constance would combine her dance career with prostitution.
+At a young age, Quéniaux joined the ballet corps of the Paris Opera Ballet, performing minor roles in its repertoire.
+She rose to a secondary soloist position alongside :it:Claudina Cucchi, receiving acclaim.
+Quéniaux would combine her dance career with prostitution.

-In 1859 Constance had suffered from a knee injury that prevented her from ballet, and by the age of 34, she had officially retired from the Opera and was captivating the favour of an Ottoman diplomat, Halil Şerif Pasha.
+In 1859 Quéniaux had suffered from a knee injury that prevented her from continuing with her career in ballet, and by the age of 34, she had officially retired from the Opera and was captivating the favour of an Ottoman diplomat, Halil Şerif Pasha.

-Constance was the model for several works, including the Portrait de Mademoiselle Constance Quéniaux, de l'Académie Impériale de Musique (1867), by Jules-Émile Saintin.
+Quéniaux was the model for several works, including the Portrait de Mademoiselle Constance Quéniaux, de l'Académie Impériale de Musique (1867), by Jules-Émile Saintin.

 Later life

-In the final years of Constance’s life, she became renowned for her philanthropy.
+In the final years of Quéniaux's life, she became renowned for her philanthropy.
 She began to actively support the Orphelinat des Arts—an institution for orphaned or abandoned children of artists.

 She died in Paris, France, on 7 April 1908, aged 75.
 In her will, she left a Courbet painting of camellias.
 This flower, since the publication of Alexandre Dumas fils' La Dame aux Camélias had been associated with courtesans.
 She is known to have owned a villa in Cabourg.